All Episodes

 What does he know of Chechnya?

-What he he's he's he has no memory of living in Chechnya.
+He has no memory of living in Chechnya.

-A guy who has been in this country f since the age of six and is so American that he cannot think of anything he wants to do on Patriots Day more than blow up the Boston Marathon.
+A guy who has been in this country since the age of six and is so American that he cannot think of anything he wants to do on Patriots Day more than blow up the Boston Marathon.

-Uh these guys are not untypical.
+These guys are not untypical.

-1800-282-2882, Mark Stein Inforush, Immigration, Terrorism, Gun Control, all the week's news.
+Immigration, terrorism, gun control, all the week's news.

 We're live on Open Line Friday.

-Uh lots more still to come here on the Excellence in Broadcasting Network.
+Lots more still to come here on the Excellence in Broadcasting Network.

-Yes, Obanline Friday, 1-800-282-2882 Rush uh returns live on Monday.
+Rush returns live on Monday.

-Uh he is at a funeral and memorial service today.
+He is at a funeral and memorial service today.

-As we speak, Boston is in lockdown, its streets are deserted, and the net is supposedly closing in the suburbs of Boston in Watertown, around a Chechen jihadist, uh born in Chechnya, uh, but uh uh a guy who has spent he's nineteen years old now, and he has spent most of his life in the United States.
+And the net is supposedly closing in the suburbs of Boston in Watertown around a Chechen jihadist, born in Chechnya, but a guy who has spent, he's 19 years old now, and he has spent most of his life in the United States.

-Uh the net is closing on him.
+The net is closing on him.

-Uh in the meantime, life goes on.
+In the meantime, life goes on.

 He's writing about the stuff that matters.

-He's doing a profile of Ted Cruz, and uh it includes this marvelous sentence, Cruz is forty-two, the same age Joe McCarthy was when he amassed power in the Senate with his allegations of communist infiltration, unquote.
+Cruz is 42, the same age Joe McCarthy was when he amassed power in the Senate with his allegations of communist infiltration.

-Ted Cruz is the new Joe McCarthy, according to the genius Milbank in the Washington Post.
+Ted Cruz is the new Joe McCarthy, according to the genius Milbank in The Washington Post.

 So at a time when there is a Chechen jihadists on the lamb in a car with a coexist bumper sticker in the streets of Boston, Dana Milbank is writing about the real threats to the Republic.